-17.10.11 It may be appropriate to include contingent elements which are not considered as assets under the relevant accounting standards, where the likelihood of payment if needed is sufficiently high according to criteria specified by the supervisor.
-Such contingent capital may include, for example, letters of credit, members' calls by a mutual insurer or the unpaid element of partly paid capital and may be subject to prior approval by the supervisor.
+17.10.10 It may be appropriate to include contingent capital elements that are not recognised under relevant accounting standards where the likelihood of payment if needed is sufficiently high according to criteria specified by the supervisor.
+Such contingent capital elements may include, for example, letters of credit, members' calls by a mutual insurer or the unpaid element of partly paid capital elements.
+Their recognition as regulatory capital may be subject to prior approval by the supervisor.

-Treatment of assets which may not be fully realisable on a going concern or wind-up basis
+Treatment of assets which may not be fully realisable on a going concern, solvent runoff or liquidation/resolution basis

-17.10.12 Supervisors should consider that, for certain assets in the balance sheet, the realisable value under a wind-up scenario may become significantly lower than the economic value which is attributable under going concern conditions.
+17.10.11 The supervisor should consider that, for certain assets in the balance sheet, the realisable value under a liquidation or resolution scenario may be significantly lower than the economic value which is attributable under going concern conditions.
 Similarly, even under normal business conditions, some assets may not be realisable at full economic value, or at any value, at the time they are needed.
-This may render such assets unsuitable for inclusion at their full economic value for the purpose of meeting required capital.24
+This may render such assets unsuitable for inclusion at their full economic value for solvency purposes.
+In particular, the supervisor should consider the value of contingent assets for solvency purposes, taking into account the criteria set out in Standard 17.11.

-17.10.13 Examples of such assets include:
+17.10.12 Examples of such assets include: